Supershift/Sushi.Mediakiwi.Module.GoogleSheetsSync/GOOGLEOPENID.md

   * A YouTube video explaining the app you're building and the need for using Google Sheets.
 * Confirm domain ownership, you will receive an email from Google saying you need to confirm domain ownership.

+## 6. Get Client information for use in settings ##

+* Click on the hamburger menu icon in the topleft corner of the page.
+* Click on _API's & Services_ in the opened menu.
+* Click on _Credentials_ in the submenu.
+* Click on the OAuth credential we've created.
+* You can find the Client ID on the right side of the page, copy that information.
+* You can find the Client secret on the right side of the page, copy that information.

 When your project is validated continue with the apprioprate step [Readme](README.md)